OneMadGypsy/upy-motion/README.md

 <br />

 **.angles**
 >Returns Kalman filtered roll and pitch angles.
-I would recommend dumping the first 20 (or so) results from this property to give the Kalman filter enough data to stabilize.
 This is a `namedtuple` with the following fields

 Field       | Type  |  Description
 ------------|-------|-----------------